Gorlice: History

 Gorlice was founded during the reign of Casimir the Great in 1354.
 In that year, the Stolnik of Sandomierz, Derslaw Karwacjan, received royal permission to found a town in a densely forested area of the Carpathian foothills.
 The existence of the town is mentioned in sources from 1388, 1404 and 1417.
 In the 15th century, Gorlice remained private property of the Karwacjan family.

 The town quickly developed, becoming a regional center of crafts and trade.
 In 1504, Jan Karwacjan received royal permission for two fairs annually and a weekly market.
-In the period known as Polish Golden Age, Gorlice prospered.
+During the Polish Golden Age, Gorlice prospered.
 Its artisans and merchants had contacts not only with other Polish towns, but also with merchants from Upper Hungary.
 In the second half of the 16th century, Gorlice became property of the Odrowaz family, which supported Protestant Reformation.
 Swedish invasion of Poland (1655–60) brought widespread destruction: the population of Gorlice fell from 1200 (in 1657) to only 284 (in 1662).

-Age of Partitions
+Age of Partitions and first kerosene lamp

-As a result of the first Partition of Poland (Treaty of St-Petersburg dated 5 July 1772), the town area was attributed to the Habsburg Empire (for more details, read the article Kingdom of Galicia and Lodomeria).
+As a result of the First Partition of Poland (Treaty of St-Petersburg dated 5 July 1772), the town was annexed by the Habsburg Empire (for more details, read the article Kingdom of Galicia and Lodomeria).
 In 1806, the Austrian government sold the town to a local nobleman, Jan Nepomucen Stadnicki of Roznow.

 Until 1918, the town remained part of Austria-Hungary (Cisleithania) after the compromise of 1867, head (since 1865) of the county with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crown land).
-By mid-19th century, the population of Gorlice reached 4000.
-The town entered the period of its prosperity after its 1854–1858 resident Ignacy Lukasiewicz invented the kerosene lamp in 1853.
+By the mid-19th century, the population of Gorlice reached 4000.
+The town entered the period of its prosperity after its 1854–1858 resident Ignacy Łukasiewicz invented the kerosene lamp in 1853.
 In a few years, sprawling oil wells emerged in Gorlice, and the town was called the cradle of Polish oil industry; its rapid industrialization was spurred with the construction of a railroad (1883).

-By early 20th century, the population of Gorlice grew to 6000, but its development was halted by World War I. The city was the focal point of the German Gorlice-Tarnów Offensive during World War I, in May 1915.
+By the early 20th century, the population of Gorlice grew to 6,000, but its development was halted by World War I. The city was the focal point of the German Gorlice-Tarnów Offensive during World War I, in May 1915.
 Extremely heavy and prolonged fighting took place here, Gorlice frequently changed hands, and as a result, the town was completely destroyed.
 Hence the "Gorlice fair" or "Gorlice days" held every year during the May Bank Holidays and adjoining days, which are enjoyed by many visitors both domestic and from abroad.